d13r/laravel-breadcrumbs/docs/start.rst

  3. Choose a template
 ================================================================================

-By default a `Bootstrap <http://getbootstrap.com/components/#breadcrumbs>`_-compatible unordered list will be rendered, so if you're using Bootstrap 3 you can skip this step.
+By default a `Bootstrap <http://getbootstrap.com/components/#breadcrumbs>`_-compatible ordered list will be rendered, so if you're using Bootstrap 3 you can skip this step.

 First initialise the config file by running this command: